Home

 Homemade Christmas Candy Recipes

-Get Into The Holiday Spirit
+Get Into The Holiday Spirit!

-chocolate nut fudgeHomemade Christmas candy recipes are a wonderful way to make your holiday extra special.
-Christmas is my favorite time of the year.
-I so enjoy making wonderful goodies to share with family and friends.
+Christmas is my favorite time of the year!
+I SO enjoy making wonderful goodies to share with family and friends.

-My biggest problem is deciding between so many exquisite homemade Christmas candy recipes.
 I picked a few of my favorites to share with you and your family.
 I hope you will love them as much as I do.
-Merry Christmas!

 Chocolate Peanut Butter Raisin Fudge